matejhozlar/mc-page/README.md

 ### Image uploads & gallery

 Players can upload screenshots from the web client.
-The `/api/upload-image` endpoint handles file uploads using multer and forwards them to a Discord channel.
+The `/api/upload-image` endpoint handles file uploads using multer and forwards them to a Discord channel (10MB limit by default).

 ### Player statistics & leaderboards